-The presentation by Associate Professor of Health Education Raffy Luquis will be at noon in the Morrison Gallery of the college library.
-The discussion is free and open to the public.
+Nguyen will discuss the immigrant experience at noon in the Gallery Lounge of the Olmsted Building.
+The presentation is free and open to the public.
 For information, phone 717-948-6180.

 Penn State Harrisburg’s commitment to make higher education more convenient for adult learners residing or working in the Hershey area is off to a resounding start.

 Introduced for the first time in January, courses delivered to the Penn State Hershey Medical Center which lead to credit certificates and an associate degree in Letters, Arts, and Sciences have attracted 88 students in the initial semester of the offerings.

 “Speed Mentoring” came to Penn State Harrisburg Thursday, Jan.
 22.

 Modeled after the popular speed dating concept, the event entitled “Your Raceway to Success” brought students and 11 Penn State Harrisburg alumni face-to-face with a focus on mentoring and careers.
 The 12:30 to 2 p.m. gathering in the Special Events Room afforded participating students the opportunity to interact with a number of alumni mentors over a short period of time.

 Penn State alumni who volunteered as mentors for the students included:

 The drinking water flowing from the tap in your home is mandated by the government to be pure and free from harmful byproducts.

 But what happens when a system in Pennsylvania – especially a small public one – is found be in violation of regulations?
 It turns for assistance to the only centers of their type in the Commonwealth located at Penn State Harrisburg.